 Each year NSFA members contribute to the NSFA Facilities Levy within their registration fee.
 These funds are used to contribute to key projects and the finalisation of our Facilities Strategy defines how our members money will be used to overcome the biggest challenge of all – finding places to play for everyone.

 NSFA will use this strategy as our script when lobbying council, working with partners and seeking financial support to provide a greater football experience for our members.

 We must prepare for the future of football, whereby we are predicted to surpass 20,000 winter registrations by 2026.
 Our efforts must be towards future-proofing the region to ensure football continues to be the cornerstone of our community.

 Rationale: Provide a dedicated and recognisable ‘home’ venue for NSFA community and representative teams

 Status: NSFA undergoing preparation and submission of DA (Sept 21’) which will be followed by construction.

-Output: Constructions of grandstand with 300+ undercover seating, additional changerooms, referees room, disability access, community room and administation office.
+Output: Constructions of amenities building with approx. 300 undercover seats, additional changerooms, referees room, disability access, community room and administation office.